-Fishiung is by bank and boat with 25 permits for bank and 6 boats.
+Fishiung is by bank and boat with 25 permits for bank and 4 boats.
 Please book in advance for bank and boat.
 You can bring your own electric motor, do watch out for those weed beds, they are hard enough to row through.

 Fishing lures on Cameron would be like spinning on the Test.
 It's just the feel of the place from the cosy brick built fishing bothy with its coal fire and rods on the wall (I hope it hasn't changed) to the feel of the place of an evening when the trout are on the feed.
-Call 01334 477488 for permits.
-Google Map Reference 56.292342, -2.844212

 In a joint venture with Kelso AA the Association has taken on the fishing at the Watch Reservoir near Longformacus.
 Call 01835 822650 for bookings.

 Stocked with indigenous trout, this is one of the famed Caithness alkaline lochs with a marl bottom.
 The most northerly mayfly hatch occurs in June when fishing can be excellent.
 Boat and bank fishing, stictly fly only.
 Prime condition wild fish up to 4 and 5 lbs are common.

 4 boats available from Dunnet Bay Camp Site, or from Hugo Ross Fishing tackle, Wick call 01955 851270 (both bank and float tube permits are available).
 Contact them on 01847-821799.